TomCrypto/Codex/README.md

 This small library is an attempt to classify source code using a support vector machine (SVM) classifier.

 It doesn't work very well currently and is missing many languages but is still in development.
+The current data sets used to train and test the classifier are atrociously bad (non-reviewed random selection of repositories from Github) so the classifier will probably be somewhat off until this is fixed.

 Usage
 -----